-Studies show that outpatient treatment can be quite successful for those in recovery.
-The advantage of outpatient treatment vs. inpatient treatment lie in the patient's living situation.
+Studies show that outpatient treatment can be quite successful for those in recovery.8 The advantages of outpatient treatment vs. inpatient treatment lie in the patient's living situation.

-Some argue that there are distinct benefits to allowing a patient to continue to live (and in some cases, work and attend school) in a home environment - in this case, whatever it is they might call home.
-While inpatient treatment removes those struggling with substance abuse from an environment that may have contributed to the development of drug or alcohol addiction to begin with, outpatient treatment provides a way to more accurately test the efficacy of ongoing treatment while a patient remains amidst those very triggers.
-In a way, some point out, it more accurately assesses the coping mechanisms of the person in recovery when they return home at night, while continuing to provide them with intensive periods of support throughout the day.
+Some argue that there are distinct benefits to allowing a patient to continue to live (and in some cases, work and attend school) in a home environment—in this case, whatever it is they might call home.
+While inpatient treatment removes those struggling with substance abuse from an environment that may have contributed to the development of drug or alcohol addiction to begin with, outpatient treatment provides the recovering person a way to more accurately test the efficacy of ongoing treatment and practice newly developed skills while remaining amidst those very triggers.8 PHPs provide intensive support during the day but then lets the patient take what the learned home at night and practice them in the "real world."

-In addition, outpatient treatment challenges a patient to seek out and utilize sources of support in their home environment, such as in finding local self-help groups or other recovery mentors in the neighborhood that can help guide someone down the path of recovery.
-Given that the transition from inpatient to outpatient treatment can be jarring, the addict in recovery will have the support of the community where he lives, works, and belongs, welcoming him back to wellness, and to a life without bondage to addiction.
+In addition, outpatient treatment challenges a patient to seek out and utilize sources of support in their home environment, such as in finding local self-help groups or other recovery mentors in the neighborhood that can help guide someone down the path of recovery.3 Given that the transition from inpatient to outpatient treatment can be jarring, the addict in recovery will need the support of the community where he lives, works, and belongs to welcome him back to wellness and to a life without the bondage of addiction.

 There is a flip-side to these arguments, however.
 Those struggling with an addiction might face a much greater challenge of abstinence in an outpatient treatment center, especially in the early stages of recovery.
 Since their environment is not changing, they can easily access the addictive substance and are faced with temptation on a regular basis.

 The cost of outpatient also tends to be lower than that of inpatient services.
-Outpatient programs of various types tend to cost anywhere between $100 and $500 per treatment session, and this cost varies by length and frequency of treatment.
-Inpatient treatment, on the other hand, costs around $200 to $900 per day, though the level of medical and psychological care in these programs tends to be much higher.
+Outpatient programs of various types tend to cost anywhere between $100 and $500 per treatment session,9 and this cost varies by length and frequency of treatment.
+Inpatient treatment, on the other hand, costs around $200 to $900 per day,9 though the level of medical and psychological care in these programs may be higher.

 Of course the most important consideration in determining the need for inpatient or outpatient care is dependent upon the severity of your condition.
-If substance abuse is interfering with normal activity, is associated with or causing medical problems or is part of a dual diagnosis, inpatient programs frequently will prove a better option.
-Inpatient treatment is also preferred by many who need medical detox.
+If substance abuse is interfering with your life, your relationships, your job, or your medical or mental health, inpatient programs frequently will prove a better option.